coreos/docs/etcd/etcd-live-cluster-reconfiguration.md

 cluster is healthy
 ```

-If the output contains no errors, remove the `/run/systemd/system/etcd2.service.d/98-force-new-cluster.conf` drop-in file, and reload systemd services: `sudo systemctl daemon-reload`.
-It is not necessary to restart the `etcd2` service after this step.
+If the output contains no errors, remove the `/run/systemd/system/etcd-member.service.d/98-force-new-cluster.conf` drop-in file, and reload systemd services: `sudo systemctl daemon-reload`.
+It is not necessary to restart the `etcd-member` service after this step.

-The next steps are those described in the [Change etcd cluster size][change-cluster-size] section, with one difference: Remove the `/var/lib/etcd2/member` directory as well as `/var/lib/etcd2/proxy`.
+The next steps are those described in the [Change etcd cluster size][change-cluster-size] section, with one difference: Remove the `/var/lib/etcd/member` directory as well as `/var/lib/etcd/proxy`.

 [change-cluster-size]: #change-etcd-cluster-size